 Dilation and Extraction (D&X)

 This procedure is used for 20 weeks to full term.
 This procedure takes three days.
 During the first two days, the cervix is dilated and medication is given for cramping.
 On the third day, the woman receives medication to start labor.
 After labor begins, the abortion doctor uses ultrasound to locate the positioning of the fetus.
 Using forceps the fetus is delivered up to the head.
-Next, scissors are inserted into the skull to create an opening.
-A suction catheter is placed into the opening to remove the skull contents.
+Next, the physician uses tools to remove the contents of the skull.
 The skull collapses and the fetus is removed.

 Anesthesia for Surgical Abortion